-Where an ACM is left in situ, there is a duty to formulate and implement a management plan to help prevent accidental damage occurring and to help prevent accidental exposure.
+Where asbestos is left in-situ there is a duty to formulate and implement a management plan to help prevent accidental damage occurring and to help prevent accidental exposure.

-The standard requirements of which (from HSG 264 and HSG227) are:
+The basic requirements of this policy are (from HSG 264 and HSG227):

-- Keep and maintain an up to date record of the location, condition, maintenance and removal of all asbestos containing materials - Maintain in a good state of repair and regularly monitor the condition - Inform any party who may be likely to disturb an ACM about the location and condition of the material - Have arrangements and procedures in place, so that work which may disturb the materials complies with the Control of Asbestos Regulations 2012 - Review this plan at regular intervals
+- Keep and maintain an up-to-date record of the location, condition, maintenance and removal of all asbestos containing materials - Maintain it in a good state of repair and regularly monitor the condition - Inform anyone who is likely to disturb it about the location and condition of the material - Have arrangements and procedures in place, so that work which may disturb the materials complies with the Control of Asbestos Regulations 2012 - Review the plan at regular intervals

-If not already provided, FRMS Ltd can provide riority ssessments for each ACM and a suitable Management Plan to accompany any asbestos register / survey on request or review any existing management plan for completeness, validity and in accordance with current legislation.
-Please note, that where priority risk assessments have been undertaken as part of an inspection, this falls outside the scope of our UKAS accreditation.
+If not already provided, FRMS Ltd can provide Priority Assessments for each ACM and a suitable Management Plan to accompany any asbestos register / survey on request or review any existing management plan for completeness, validity and accordance to current legislation.
+Please note where priority risk assessments (PRA's) have been undertaken as part of an inspection, this falls outside the scope of our UKAS accreditation.